HunterMuratore/horiseon_challenge/README.md

 # Horiseon Challenge

-This repository refactors given code for a
+This repository refactors given code for a webpage to be more accessible and logical.